passionatedev1128/everwell/GOOGLE_OAUTH_SETUP.md

 ### 1.2 Enable Google+ API

 1. In the Google Cloud Console, go to **APIs & Services** > **Library**
-2. Search for "Google+ API" or "People API"
+2. Search for " " or "People API"
 3. Click on it and click **Enable**

 ### 1.3 Configure OAuth Consent Screen